vsoch/vsoch.github.io/_posts/2019/2019-02-11-hospital-chargemasters.md

 open source compels you!
 Open a pull request, and make it right.

-Finally, I want to encourage all of the hospitals for working hard to release this data.
+Finally, I want to encourage all of the hospitals for working hard to release this data to keep up these kinds of efforts.
 Technology has a lot of bugs, and definitely a lot of hype.
 Despite all this, I firmly believe that technology, and working together, can have an overall positive impact.
 I believe that small efforts to push for change can have impact, and to this aim I provide you this tiny dataset.
 Discover away, friends!